ember-learn/ember-blog/source/2016-01-23-core-team-face-to-face-january-2016.md

 That said, we've heard from developers at more conservative organizations that the pace of new releases can feel overwhelming.
-Those developers are happy with the features they have, but are apprehensive about _not_ upgrading because they don't want to be left behind.
+Those developers are happy with the features they have, but are apprehensive about <span style="font-style: italic;">not</span> upgrading because they don't want to be left behind.

 To help those developers, [we announced in the Ember 2.0 release blog post][ember-2-0-post] that we would be introducing Long-Term Support